 An x-ray involves the passing of an x-ray beam through a specific part of the body to produce an image.
-Images are acquired, displayed and stored electronically.
+Images are acquired, displayed, and stored electronically.
 The images are reviewed and interpreted by a specialist in the field known as a Radiologist.
-A Radiologist is a trained physician who has taken further speciality training in Radiology.
+A Radiologist is a trained physician who has taken further specialty training in Radiology.

 All of our "x-ray" technical staff are certified under the Ontario College of Medical Radiation Technologists.

 Monday to Friday: 7:30 a.m. - 5:00 p.m.

 Outpatient walk-in services with a physician’s requisition.
 No appointment is necessary.